undefinedlab/siphon_eth/docs/PythReadme.md

-Why did we choose Pyth Network?
+## 🧠Why did we choose Pyth Network?

 Our system depends on accurate, low-latency market data to perform encrypted computations and price-sensitive logic inside our FHE (Fully Homomorphic Encryption) engine.
 To achieve that, we integrated Pyth Network, which provides high-frequency, verifiable price feeds natively across EVM chains through its pull-based oracle model.